JohannesBroens/ML-in-C/README.md

 ```
 2. **Install Dependencies**:
     - **For C code**:
-      - nsure that you have a C compiler and CUDA Toolkit installed.
+      - Ensure that you have a C compiler and CUDA Toolkit installed.
     - **For Python code**:
       - Install required Python packages:
         ```bash